Gaz79/Xamarin-MvvmCross/README.md

 ## The Project

+- For this sample application, I will limit the target platforms to Android, iOS and Windows Phone (RT).
-- I will try to minimise any dependencies on 3rd party libraries as much as possible, sticking to the latest stable release of Xamarin for Visual Studio and MvvmCross as of 12 Feb 2015.
+- I will try to minimise any dependencies on 3rd party libraries as much as possible, sticking to the current stable release of Xamarin for Visual Studio and MvvmCross.
 - **Xamarin 3.9.236.0**
 - **Xamarin.Android 4.20.0.34**
 - **Xamarin.iOS 8.6.0.0**